irbujam/ss_log_event_monitor/README.md

 # Readme: subspace_advanced_CLI_monitor.ps1
 A simple to run Windows Powershell script that captures information from subspace advance CLI farmer metrics endpoint.
-To launch save the ps1 file to your pc, double click and follow prompts.
+To launch save the ps1 and config file in samr folder on local pc. change config to your needs and double click ps1 file.
 Ensure that you have read the pre-requisites below.

 Pre-requisites:
 - Ensure that advance CLI is used for the node and farmer